polylog-cs/Astar/README.md

-# skeleton
+# A* algorithm
-Skeleton of a project
+A video showing how A* algorithm can be understood as an application of a potential reweighting technique.